DaAlbrecht/thesis-TEKO/content/Research.typ

 distributed application.
 RabbitMQ is often used in scenarios where you need to handle asynchronous communication, decouple components of a system, and ensure reliable message delivery.
-It's particularly valuable in distributed systems, microservices architectures, and for implementing various messaging patterns like publish-subscribe, request-reply, and more.
+It's particularly valuable in distributed systems, and microservices architectures, and for implementing various messaging patterns like publish-subscribe, request-reply, and more.

 RabbitMQ, or rather AMQP-0-9-1 achieves this by decoupling the sending and receiving systems.